SeaMonkey Development Resources

 The merchandise available from the SeaMonkey shop can also help you in spreading the word.

-And, last not least, you can donate money to the SeaMonkey project via the SeaMonkey Association (SeaMonkey e.V.).
-If your company is considering donating to SeaMonkey, please read the next section about how to sponsor our project.
+And, last but not least, you can donate money to the SeaMonkey project via the SeaMonkey Association (SeaMonkey e.V.).
+If your company is considering donating to SeaMonkey, please read the same section about how to sponsor our project.